 It’s just good practice to have security cameras over each external door of your property.
-This allows you to keep a close eye on the comings and goings in your business, for access control and monitoring purposes.
-Importantly, it also allows you to flag up and identify any unauthorised personnel who are accessing a part of your building.
+This allows you to keep a close eye on the comings and goings in your business for access control and monitoring purposes.
+Importantly, it also allows you to flag up and identify unauthorised personnel accessing a part of your building.
 It could be a case of employee theft, a seemingly innocent member of the public who has ‘wandered off’ or an outright case of breaking and entering.

-Cameras positioned right over doors are also ideal for capturing footage of people’s faces, but for clear images and the best chance of identification there are some important points to bear in mind.
+Cameras positioned right over doors are also ideal for capturing footage of people’s faces, but for clear images and the best chance of identification, there are some important points to bear in mind.
 Firstly, check whether the light changes when the door opens or closes and if this has the effect of blackening images or making the camera switch to night vision mode.
 If this happens, you may need to adjust the position of the camera and do some testing.

 Another handy tip is to install a monitor or the camera itself in a very prominent position by the door, ideally at head height.
 This makes a person approaching the door aware that they are being filmed, which could be an effective deterrent.
 It also improves the chances of facial recognition as the person will most likely look directly at the monitor or camera.
 Even an intruder attempts to destroy it, most modern CCTV cameras send footage directly to you via Wi-Fi.

-These high traffic parts of your building are well worth keeping an eye on.
+These high-traffic parts of your building are well worth keeping an eye on.
 Examples of when security cameras in reception could be useful include:

 - Identifying an intruder who has entered the reception area before to scope out the premises before attempting a break-in